 Address: 403 Lowry's Road, Parksville, British Columbia

-4. Explore Top Bridge Regional Park
+4. Explore Top Bridge Regional Trail

 Enjoy a refreshing dip in the river or the sculpted potholes.
 Drip-dry, sunbathe, and enjoy a picnic.
 Cast a fishing line from the rocks.
 Explore the trails on horseback or a mountain bike.

-5. Parksville Community Park
+5. Dig Your Toes in the Sand at Parksville Community Park

 Follow street signs to 39-acre Parksville Community Park where you'll immediately be overcome by an instinct to ditch your shoes and sink your toes into the sand.
 Fancy a swim?
 You will wade a distance in the sandy shallows before launching into a front crawl.

 The Waterfront Walkway skirting Parksville Bay is the ideal path to stretch your legs.
 Mingle with locals on foot, in wheelchairs, and strollers, to catch a summer sunset.
 Make your way to the south end of the paved trail to the Legacy Labyrinth for a self-guided meditation walk in the balmy ocean breeze.